 Then you get to the third project.
 One of the principals received the RFP but you are not aware of any connection or relationship with the client.
 It is a building type you have little or no experience in, and the fees are low.
 But that partner now feels deeply passionate about the project.
 The discussion lasts more than an hour and no decision is made.
 What happened?

-At some point every firm struggles with a decision of whether or not to pursue projects.
-And I’m often asked for advice and counsel on that process: should we use a carefully calibrated spreadsheet with numeric weighting of various criteria?
-Or should we just duke it out until we reach consensus?
+At some point, every firm struggles with a decision of whether or not to pursue projects.
+And I’m often asked for advice and counsel on that process: should we use a carefully calibrated spreadsheet with a numeric weighting of various criteria?
+Or should we just duke it out until we reach a consensus?
 Regardless of the approach, many firms spend valuable time, money and creative energy pursuing projects they have very little likelihood of winning.

 Could it be that the answer lies in understanding the dynamics of decision-making?
 I recently heard a Harvard Business Review podcast about decision-making; and as I listened, I realized there were some valuable lessons to be learned and possibly applied to this challenging part of the marketing process.
-Therese Huston (recent author of How Women Decide: What’s True, What’s Not, and What Strategies Spark the Best Choices) was interviewed on the HBR IdeaCast and some of her advice resonated with me.
+Therese Huston (author of How Women Decide: What’s True, What’s Not, and What Strategies Spark the Best Choices) was interviewed on the HBR IdeaCast and some of her advice resonated with me.